nccgroup/reactor/docs/source/customise/adding_notifiers.rst

 =====================

 This document describes how to create a new notifier.
-Built in notifiers live in ``reactor/notifier.py`` and are a subclass of :py:class:`BaseNotifier`.
+Built in notifiers live in ``reactor/notifier.py`` and are a subclass of :py:class:`reactor.notifier.BaseNotifier`.
 At a minimum, your notifier needs to implement the ``notify`` function.
 Notifiers are instantiated with their configuration dictionary object.

 Notifiers are modules which let you perform a specified action when a Reactor notification is triggered.
 They can be